blurstudio-forks/P4VFX/README.md

 Add the path to the repository root(folder containing [P4Maya.mod](P4Maya.mod)) to the environment variable `MAYA_MODULE_PATH`.

 Note, this module is only valid for python 2 versions of Maya.
+It also forces QtPy to use PySide2 even if PyQt5 is installed for Maya.
+This can be disabled by removing the `P4Maya-blur` section in [P4Maya.mod](P4Maya.mod).

 ### Installing for Houdini